EatWithMenu/slate/source/includes/_apis.md

 ```
 >{'result': {"_id": {"$oid": "category_id"}, "description": "category description update", "items": [], "tags":[], "name":"category_name"}}

-To update a specific category, send a put request to this endpoint with an **admin** access token in the header and category id in the URL, and the updated category fields in the body.
+To update a specific category, send a patch request to this endpoint with an **admin** access token in the header and category id in the URL, and the updated category fields in the body.

 ## Delete a specific category